 - How they make their big purchase decisions

-- What their biggest pain points are relative to your solution
+- What customer pain points are relative to your solution

 - Who they depend on for information and expertise

-This kind of information will enable you to hone in on the best strategies that work for your business and your customers.
+This kind of information will enable you to hone in on the best B2B marketing strategies that work for your business and your customers.